This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-- Sharp blade with good edge retention.
+- Sharp blade out of the box with serrated edge

 Cons

-Best for Full-Size Edc
+Best for Occasional/gift

 Key Features

-- Opening: Manual flipper (bearing)
+- Opening: Assisted

-- Lock Type: Liner lock
+- Lock Type: Liner Lock

 Pros